 Financial Ratios Comparison

-The following table presents a comparative overview of key financial ratios for ServiceTitan, Inc. (TTAN) and Asana, Inc. (ASAN) for the fiscal year 2025.
+The following table presents a side-by-side comparison of key financial ratios for ServiceTitan, Inc. and Asana, Inc. based on the most recent fiscal year data available (2025).

 P/B2.9821.52